 Housing is not included and interns must cover their own living expenses.
-If accepted, the contact information of all new incoming interns and that of the current interns will be distributed so that the new interns may contact one another to find roommates; and contact the current interns to see if they can assume their rentals.
-Generally with roommates, expect to pay between $600–1000/month.
+If accepted, the contact information of all new incoming interns, and that of the current interns, will be distributed so that the new interns may contact one another to find roommates; and contact the current interns to see if they can assume their rentals.
+Generally with roommates, expect to pay between $600–1000 per month.

-One free hot or cold lunch will be provided from our restaurant for the interns on each scheduled day.
+One free lunch will be provided from our restaurant for the interns on each scheduled day.

 Food preparation for our animals is a component of this internship and all animal care and vet tech interns are required to participate.
 Interns need to be able to lift 50lbs.